These nudge marketing examples for email will propel your eCommerce strategy to infinity and beyond.

-Should you take the elevator or the stairs?
-What should you eat for dinner?
-Which color socks should you wear today?
+Should I take the elevator or the stairs to my office?
+Should we get Chinese takeout or burritos?
+Which color socks should I wear today?

 Now imagine if you made each little decision in the same way you would choose to buy a house.
-You might never get anything done.
 You’d be exhausted.
-You would leave the house wearing no socks at all!

-That’s why humans use shortcuts in their decision-making processes (or heuristics, which is a fancier word for mental shortcuts).
+This is why humans use shortcuts in their decision-making processes (or heuristics, which is just a fancier word for mental shortcuts).

 By using external cues, focusing on the most relevant parts of a situation, and taking into account past experience, we can get a good idea of the best choice to make.

-Here’s where you, as a marketer, come in.
+Which is where you, as a retail marketer, come in.

 What if you could understand these shortcuts in order to influence people’s buying habits?